Building on last year’s impressive effort must have been arduous, but WRC 9 steps up to the challenge with an array of improvements.

 Otherwise, the title’s trek from Junior WRC or WRC2 to the World Rally Championship stays the same.
 Here you’ll tackle trainings, rallies, manufacturer tryouts, in addition to team office responsibilities like scheduling, financing, upgrades, research and development and personnel management.
 Given the sheer amount of substance, with over 100 different stages, 52 teams across the Junior, WRC 2, WRC 3, and WRC 3 tiers, there’s bound to be a few blemishes.

-Other elements, like the lack of licensing for Subaru Imprezas and Mitsubishi Evos are remarkable, given the substantial presence of both models in rally.
+Some of WRC 9’s other elements, like the lack of licensing for Subaru Imprezas and Mitsubishi Evos are remarkable, given the substantial presence of both models in rally.
 But at least this is offset by the presence of fifteen legendary cars, permitting players to take out the Lancia Stratos and Citröen C3 and compare them to the performance of contemporary vehicles.

 Tearing Across the Continents